flyteorg/flyte/rsts/deployment/aws/manual.rst

 Connect to EKS cluster
 ======================
-* Use you AWS account access keys to run the following command to update your kubectl config and switch to the new EKS cluster context
+* Use your AWS account access keys to run the following command to update your kubectl config and switch to the new EKS cluster context

   .. code-block::